httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 Because of JSON's broad adoption and implementation, it is difficult to impose such additional constraints across all implementations; some deployments would fail to enforce them, thereby harming interoperability.
 In short, if it looks like JSON, people will be tempted to use a JSON parser / serialiser on field values.

-Since a major goal for Structured Headers is to improve interoperability and simplify implementation, these concerns led to a format that requires a dedicated parser and serializer.
+Since a major goal for Structured Fields is to improve interoperability and simplify implementation, these concerns led to a format that requires a dedicated parser and serializer.

 Additionally, there were widely shared feelings that JSON doesn't "look right" in HTTP fields.

-## Structured Headers don't "fit" my data.
+## Structured Fields don't "fit" my data.

-Structured Headers intentionally limits the complexity of data structures, to assure that it can be processed in a performant manner with little overhead.
+Structured Fields intentionally limits the complexity of data structures, to assure that it can be processed in a performant manner with little overhead.
 This means that work is necessary to fit some data types into them.

 Sometimes, this can be achieved by creating limited substructures in field values, and/or using more than one field.
 For example, consider: